Total Joint Program

-Before your surgery: Prehabilitation (pre-operative physical therapy) begins several months to weeks prior to a patient’s joint replacement surgery and includes evaluation and treatment designed to improve a patient’s strength, range of motion, balance and pain control prior to surgery.
+Before your surgery: Prehabilitation (pre-operative physical therapy) begins several months to weeks prior to a patient’s joint replacement surgery and includes evaluation and treatment designed to improve a patient’s strength, range of motion, balance, and pain control prior to surgery.
 Also, prehabilitation helps patients plan for post-operative recovery including discussion of what type of equipment will be most helpful (such as a rolling walker, or shower chair), and how to prepare their home to maximize safety and function.

 After your hospital stay: Physical therapy after discharge from the hospital will be prescribed based on the type of surgery performed, surgeon preference, and the patient’s specific needs.

 - Other patients will be able to return directly to home after discharge from the hospital but have a difficult time moving, and are homebound.
-In this case, the therapist will come to the patient’s home 1-3 visits per week for several weeks to provide home physical therapy.
-Therapy will be focused on home safety, quality of movement and independence with mobility.
+In this case, the therapist will come to the patient’s home for 1-3 visits per week for several weeks to provide home physical therapy.
+Therapy will be focused on home safety, quality of movement, and independence with mobility.

 Interventions for therapy across settings may include: